-In-spite of how well such an application is designed, its sheer size can lead to quite a few problems, such as: slow load times when the apps are used on resource constrained devices, inability for users to quickly locate certain functionalities, or the sheer amount of time and business resources it takes to build such applications.
+In spite of how well such an application is designed, its sheer size can lead to quite a few problems, such as slow load times when the apps are used on resource-constrained devices, the inability of users to quickly locate certain functionalities or the sheer amount of time and business resources it takes to build such applications.

 Microservices or the microservice architectural style is a development methodology wherein a single application is built out as a suite of small services, each running in its own process independently and communicating with lightweight mechanisms, often an HTTP resource API.
 These services are built to meet specific business or application needs while ensuring they are independently deployable by fully automated deployment machinery.

 On the other hand, the microservice architecture entails building an application as a suite of small services (microservices), with each service running in its own process and being independently deployable.
-They may be written in different programming languages or have different storage techniques which best optimizes the role they play in the grand scheme of things.
-This results in systems that are scalable and extremely flexible, easy to build and even easier to maintain.
+They may be written in different programming languages or have different storage techniques that best optimize their role in the grand scheme of things.
+This results in systems that are scalable and extremely flexible, easy to build, and even easier to maintain.

 Monitoring microservices and apps compared to monolith apps requires a different monitoring approach.
-Check out one example of how Prometheus can be used to monitor a multiprocess multi-threaded web app here.
 Also, jump on to the MetricFire free trial, or book a demo to see how you can use MetricFire to monitor your microservices.

 Differences and Overlaps Between Microapps and Microservices

-An easy way to differentiate between microapps and microservices is that a single microservice usually does not have a lot of meaning for an end user.
-An end user can not use a single service to perform a task.
+An easy way to differentiate between microapps and microservices is that a single microservice usually does not have much meaning for an end-user.
+An end-user can not use a single service to perform a task.
 In order to interact with users, these services would have to be aggregated into an app, a microapp, working together to perform a unified goal, with that goal being the sole purpose of the app.